Difference Between Ayurveda and Homeopathy

 Ayurveda emphasizes keeping the balance between body, mind, and soul for achieving a healthy lifestyle.

-Ayurveda believes that three types of energies as a whole called doshas are present in every human being, and it is believed that imbalance of these energies can cause diseases.
+Ayurveda believes that three types of energies as a whole, called doshas, are present in every human being, and it is believed that an imbalance of these energies can cause diseases.
 Dosha consists of vata, pitta, and kapha.

 Kapha controls bone development and the immune system.
 Thus the early detection of these imbalances can effortlessly prevent many diseases.

-Ayurvedic treatment is entirely dependent on natural drugs derived from plants, vegetables, and medicinal herbs for both internal and external uses.
-An Ayurvedic practitioner can prescribe medicines according to the balances of vata, pitta, and kapha.
+Ayurvedic treatment depends entirely on natural drugs derived from plants, vegetables, and medicinal herbs for internal and external uses.
+An Ayurvedic practitioner can prescribe medicines according to vata, pitta, and kapha balances.

 ayurveda